umarcor/osvb/doc/apis/tool.rst

 Tool
 ####

-This section covers the interface for interacting with EDA tools.
-Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrapper interfaces that the :ref:`OSVB:API:Project` can use.
+This section covers the interface for executing sequences of tasks (workflows) involving interaction with EDA tools.
+Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrappers that :ref:`OSVB:API:Project` can use for executing workflows.
+In terms of the :ref:`OSVB:Model`, this piece belongs to layer 2, which consumes the specific EDA interfaces in layer 1 and provides homogeneous wrappers for layer 3 to use.

-Apart from abstracting the specific EDA tool interfaces of similarly purposed tools, hardware design workflows are known for combining multiple (probably over a dozen) smaller tools for getting the desired artifact(s) from some HDL sources.
+Hardware design workflows are known for combining multiple (probably over a dozen) smaller tools for getting the desired artifact(s) from some HDL sources.
 Many hardware projects use traditional Makefiles or similar Python based solutions for aiding the designers.
-However, most of them are meant for given set of tasks and a limited set of predefined workflows.
+However, most of them are meant for a given set of tasks and a limited set of predefined workflows.
 Adding or customising stages requires modifying the tool, unless specific hooks are available.
 That is the case with, e.g., VUnit, Edalize or PyFPGA.